-But enough of practicality.
-Furnishing your apartment should be fun.
-You can do it on any budget…if you know where to shop.
+But enough of practicality, furnishing your apartment should be fun.
+And you can do it on any budget… if you know where to shop.
 Buy plants at a local greenhouse.
 Hunt for funky tables and lamps.
 Scour for good deals on prints and posters you can frame.

 7. Add a Dash of Creativity

-This is also a great time to discover your inner creativity.
+Finally, add a dash of creativity to your apartment interiors.
+It is a great time to discover your inner creativity.